brightspot/react-examples/graphql-schema-versioning/README.md

   director?: string;
 ```

-Now, the GraphQL Endpoint needs to know to update the schema for these fields.
-Move on to `MovieViewModel.ts` and add the following code:
+Moving on to the GraphQL Endpoint which needs to know to update the schema for these fields.
+Add to `MovieViewModel.ts` with the following code:
 ```js
   @JavaMethodParameters()
   @JavaMethodReturn(Number)